koshimazaki/Re-Conet_c/README.md

 Reconetc (pd patch) used in Reconetc and Broken Piano in Leeds RytmTool used in Elektrocity
 DigiTool used in Mornings at Night and in Bionic Walk.
+ORCA patch used in Mornings at Night
+VCV Rack patches used to generate samples in Elektrocity and for processing in Reconetc Sample pack of content created in development.
+Piano samples, Serge Modular, Eurorack jams were used in Analog Rytm, Qubit Nebulae, Morphagene and pd patches.

+Project was generously funded by Creative New Zealand and supported by [Looptrotter](http://looptrotter.com/), [Elektron Music Machines](https://www.elektron.se/), [Cwejman Japan/AB](http://cwejman.jp/), [Faderfox](http://www.faderfox.de/) and [Qu-bit Electronix](https://www.qubitelectronix.com/).